 This long unavailable slice of British jazz history offers an insight into the imaginative and innovating workings of one of the UK's most significant protagonists, and evinces a unique charm of its own with solid gold replay value.

-Travellin’; Compassion; Marching Song; Spaces; Down On The Farm; Pleasure City;
+Travellin’; Compassion; Marching Song; Spaces; Down on the Farm; Pleasure City;

-Mike Westbrook: electric piano; George Khan: tenor saxophone, electric saxophone,
+Mike Westbrook: electric piano; George Khan: saxophone, flute; Gary Boyle: guitar;